Date of birth: 17 October 1977

 • Oversaw a memorable 2010/11 campaign at the Estádio do Dragão, becoming the first Portuguese to guide a side through a Liga campaign unbeaten, winning the Super Cup, national championship and Portuguese Cup as well as the UEFA Europa League after beating SC Braga in the Dublin final.

-• Joined Chelsea on a three-year deal on 22 June 2011.
-He lasted just nine months in the post but oversaw seven of their 13 games en route to UEFA Champions League glory.
-By the start of 2012/13 he was at Tottenham, who he guided to fifth with a club record Premier League points haul, though departed after a poor start to the following season.
-In March 2014, he signed a two-year deal with Zenit.
+• Joined Chelsea in June 2011 but lasted just nine months By the start of 2012/13 he was at Tottenham, who he guided to fifth with a club record Premier League points haul, before departing after a poor start to the following season.
+In March 2014 took over at Zenit, guiding them to the Russian Premier League title in his first full season in charge.

 ©UEFA.com 1998-2015.
 All rights reserved.